 Pilbara Town Based Reserves

-The Pilbara Town Based Reserved Project is a major initiative of the State Government to improve the lives of Aboriginal people living in the Pilbara.
+The Pilbara Town Based Reserves project is a major initiative of the State Government to improve the lives of Aboriginal people living in the Pilbara.
 The project aims to ensure that Aboriginal people living in Pilbara town based reserves receive the same services and opportunities, and have the same responsibilities as residents of the town.
 This project is being led by the Pilbara Development Commission.
-Individual plans for each town based reserve are expected to be completed in 2017.

 Nickol West Park Expansion